Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/configuration/configuring-your-enterprise/troubleshooting-ssl-errors.md

 ---
 title: Troubleshooting SSL errors
-intro: 'If you run into SSL issues with your appliance, you can take actions to resolve them.'
+intro: "If you run into SSL issues with your appliance, you can take actions to resolve them."
 redirect_from:
   - /enterprise/admin/articles/troubleshooting-ssl-errors/
   - /enterprise/admin/categories/dns-ssl-and-subdomain-configuration/